P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Introduction

-To achieve exploration, most of the methods focus on using the current observed environment to determine the next goal\cite{ zhou2023racer,hardouin2023multirobot,umari2017autonomous}.
+Robot exploration, also called active Simultaneous Localization and Mapping (SLAM), aims at actively reconstructing the unknown environment and has been widely studied in recent years, focusing on robot perception and planning\cite{cao2023representation, zhou2023racer, best2024multi, tao2023seer, tao2024learning,katyal2019uncertainty,elhafsi2020map,wei2021occupancy,yokoyama2024vlfm,zheng2025aage}.
+To achieve it, most existing methods focus on utilizing the currently observed environment to find the visiting order of frontiers, thus determining the next goal \cite{zhou2023racer, hardouin2023multirobot, umari2017autonomous}.
 In \cite{umari2017autonomous}, a greedy algorithm is employed.
-To achieve exploration, the next best view (NBV) is selected by calculating the information gain and navigation cost for frontiers in the current map.
+To achieve exploration, the next best view (NBV) is selected as the frontier with maximum utility considering the information gain and navigation cost in the current map.
 In \cite{zhou2023racer,hardouin2023multirobot}, the author considers constructing a visiting sequence of all frontiers as a Traveling Salesman Problem (TSP).
-By optimizing the visiting order of the current observations, the exploration can be accelerated.
+By optimizing the visiting order to find the shortest path, the exploration can be accelerated.
 The distributed form of this problem is studied in \cite{patwardhan2024distributed, asgharivaskasi2024riemannian}.
-However, these methods focus on the current observed environment and it is hard to obtain an optimal trajectory.
+However, these methods focus on the current observed environment, and when new information emerges, these decisions may be suboptimal or even poor, leading to inefficient back-and-forth movement.

-Therefore, a question arises: In the exploration task, is it possible to find the global shortest trajectory?
-Inspired by the map coverage problem \cite{choset2000coverage}, for a fully known environment, we can find an optimal trajectory to achieve coverage of the environment.
+Therefore, a question arises: \textbf{in the exploration task, is it possible to find the global shortest trajectory?} Inspired by the map coverage problem \cite{choset2000coverage}, for a fully known environment, we can find an optimal trajectory to achieve coverage of the environment.
 The primary difference between exploration and map coverage lies in whether prior information about the environment is available.
-Therefore, if we can predict the occupancy of the unobserved parts based on a partially observed environment, it would be possible to generate an optimal trajectory for exploration.
-However, a perfect map predictor does not exist.
-The farther a location is from the observed area, the higher the probability of making an error in predicting its occupancy status.
-Therefore, a key research question is how to utilize an imperfect map predictor to accelerate exploration.
+Therefore, if we can predict the status of the unobserved parts based on a partially observed environment, it would be possible to generate an optimal trajectory for exploration.
+Previous works have explored how to achieve map prediction in indoor environments \cite{shrestha2019learned,ericson2021understanding,tao2024learning} which can be categorized into two types: cluttered environments and floor plans.
+Floor plans are the structure of walls, while cluttered environments are the combination of walls and various objects.